kbengine/kbengine.github.com/docs/documentations/entitydef.md

 * Ability to facilitate remote access

-* Need to manage and monitor its engines, such as: AOI, Trap wait
+* Need to manage and monitor its engines, such as: AOI, Trap, etc...

 * When a disaster recovery server can automatically recover